Grêmio FBPA: Second relegation, Batalha dos Aflitos and the Libertadores 2007

-Recent history and the Libertadores 2017
+Renato Portaluppi and the Libertadores 2017

 In 2008, after the sudden firing of their head coach Vagner Mancini, the club hired Celso Roth.
 Within a month they had prematurely dropped out of both the domestic cup (Copa do Brasil) and their state championship (Campeonato Gaúcho).
 This led to the team going through a state of crisis and, soon after, major renovation.
 They were expected to finish in the bottom half of the Campeonato Brasileiro but managed to finish in second place.
 For many supporters, even that was considered a failure as in the first half of the championship, the team was in fine form and even considered the best in the country.
 At the halfway point of the season the team had a 10-point lead over second place that they would eventually surrender in the final games of the season.

 2012 marked the last year of the club's former stadium, Olímpico Monumental.
 Fan expectations were high but were not matched by the team's performance.
 Grêmio did, however, qualify for the Libertadores the following year.

 In 2014, the club once again qualified for the Copa Libertadores de América and signed Enderson Moreira as the new manager.
 However, after a successful campaign in the group stage, Grêmio failed in the competition and were eliminated by San Lorenzo in the Round of 16.
 A few days before, the club was defeated 6–2 on aggregate by their biggest rival, the Internacional, in the finals of the Campeonato Gaúcho.
 With nothing more than a regular campaign at the beginning of the Série A, club president Fábio Koff signed Luiz Felipe Scolari as the new coach of the team.
 The club also invested in Giuliano, the biggest hiring of the year.